 - patient evaluation

 - PSR

 - Inpatient admission orders

 - physical exam

-- Initial Psychiatric Assessment and Treatment PlanPA
+- Initial Psychiatric Assessment and Treatment Plan

-- SFGH registration and admission forms
+- SFGHZSFG registration and admission forms

 - voluntary admission/patient consent for medication forms or 5150/5150 advisement forms (if appropriate)

-- informed consent/medication advisement forms Medication consent forms

-For night and weekend admissions from JPS, the on-call resident and attending faculty back- up assume the above responsibilities.
+Medication consent forms for night and weekend admissions from JPS, the on-call resident and attending faculty back- up assume the above responsibilities.
 The responsibilities of the inpatient resident and attending physician are as previously outlined.